Bharath1910/authrex-node/README.md

 2. Server verifies token
 3. Server verifies/creates client login information
 4. Server sends a JWT token to the callback url of the user

+## API key generation
+The `/key` routes lets an user to generate or refresh their API key, which is used by the SDK to authenticate the user.
+The API key is stored in the database.